pranavjha1/SibylSystem/README.md

 ## Using the CLI

-The `rcw-cli` script is included to help you manage your RCW userbot easily.
-To get started, type `./rcw-cli help` in terminal and press Enter to see possible commands.
+The `spsmcollector-cli` script is included to help you manage your SSC userbot easily.
+To get started, type `.spsmcollector-cli help` in terminal and press Enter to see possible commands.

 ## Credits

-* Original repo where we forked: https://github.com/AnimeKaizoku/SibylSystem
+* Original repo where we forked: <https://github.com/AnimeKaizoku/SibylSystem>.